My choice of Blues Picks

 There are countless types to choose from:

-- There are jazz guitar picks which are usually thick and relatively small to give the notes more intention:
+There are jazz guitar picks which are usually thick and relatively small to give the notes more intention.
+Such as the Jim Dunlop Stubby Picks.

 Thicker picks are in favor of solo players while thinner picks are easier to play rhythm with.
 Grab them by the handful because they will get lost often and it will happen at the worst possible moment to give you the “Guitar Pick Blues”.